Nashville Film Festival – October 1-7, 2020!

 The Nashville Film Festival is designed to be enjoyable for everyone!
-If you are a film festival veteran, or first-time festival goer, NashFilm staff is dedicated to providing you with an amazing and rewarding cinematic and social experience.
+If you are a film festival veteran, or first-time festival goer, NashFilm staff is dedicated to providing you with an amazing and rewarding cinematic experience.
 The expert programming of over 200+ films provides a diverse slate of informative, inspiring and entertaining content for everyone.

 2020 Festival Info for Filmmakers and Screenwriters